iamdaamiiel/iamdaamiiel/README.md

-- 👋 Hi, I’m iamdaamiiel
+- 👋 Hi, I’m michael
-- 👀 I’m interested in Website Development
+- 👀 I’m interested in Cybersecurity
 - 🌱 I’m currently learning Coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me on all social media platforms @dfwtakeshi

 <!---